santiagobasulto/ipython-gpt/README.md

 # IPython ChatGPT extension

-This extension allows you to use ChatGPT directly from your Jupyter Notebook or IPython Shell.
+This extension allows you to use ChatGPT directly from your Jupyter Notebook or IPython Shell ([Demo](https://github.com/santiagobasulto/ipython-gpt/blob/master/Demo.ipynb)).

 <img width="900" alt="IPython GPT, a Jupyter/IPython interface for Chat GPT" src="https://user-images.githubusercontent.com/872296/232230454-44529ea4-920e-4294-9d61-550771a4a95e.png">